MattZG/MattZG/README.md

 ## Greetings, traveler 👋

-My name is Matías Zamorano.
+My name is Matías Zamorano Goldrine.
 I am a physicist with advanced studies in cosmology and I am currently dedicated to data science.

 Some things about me: